PathwayAndDataAnalysis/causalpath/wiki/InputFormat.md

 `hide-data-not-part-of-causal-relations`: Limits the data drawn on the result graph to the ones that take part in the identified causal relations.

-`data-type-indicative-of-expression`: By default, CausalPath generates explanations only for proteomic changes.
+`data-type-for-expressional-targets`: By default, CausalPath generates explanations only for proteomic changes.
 But it is possible to explain RNA changes with expressional relations as well, and it is a more direct explanation than total protein measurement.
 This parameter lets users to control possible data types explainable by expressional relations.
 Typical values are 'rna' and 'protein'.
+This parameter can also  be used multiple times to use rna and protein data together.

 `generate-data-centric-graph`: An alternative to the gene-centric graph of CausalPath is a data-centric graph where nodes are not genes but the data.
 This parameter forces to generate this type of result as well.
 False by default.